United National Movement: 2024 parliamentary election

 In January 2023, Levan Khabeishvili was elected as Chairman of UNM, defeating his predecessor Nika Melia.
-The party supported the Russian law protests in 2023, and then once again in 2024.
+The party supported the "Russian law" protests in 2023, and then once again in 2024.
 The government was widely condemned for the use of excessive and disproportionate force when dispersing protests.
 Riot police has been accused of consistent use of violence and torture against protestors as well as opposition political figures, including against UNM Chair Levan Khabeishvili.
 Due to his injuries, Khabeishvili decided to resign with Tina Bokuchava taking over as the party chair.
-Even though law enforcement has claimed to have opened a case into the claims of the use of excessive force, no police officer has been charged yet.
+Even though law enforcement has claimed to have opened a case into the claims of the use of excessive force, no police officer has been charged.
 Additionally, the government has been accused of conducting an "Intimidation Campaign" against the opposition.
 UNM politicians have received threatening calls and their party offices have been vandalized.
 Their central headquarters in Tbilisi was attacked with large spears on 1 June.